tsahara/r7rs/content/formal.md

 \meta{Intertoken space} can occur on either side of any token, but not within a token.

-\vest Identifiers that do not begin with a vertical line are terminated by a \meta{delimiter} or by the end of the input.
+Identifiers that do not begin with a vertical line are terminated by a \meta{delimiter} or by the end of the input.
 So are dot, numbers, characters, and booleans.
 Identifiers that begin with a vertical line are terminated by another vertical line.